Asset Acquisitions and Disposals::PROPOSED DISPOSAL OF SUBSIDIARY | MarketScreener

 Notes:

-"Net profits" means profit or loss before income tax, non-controlling interests and extraordinary items.
+"Net loss" means loss before income tax, minority interests and extraordinary items.

-This is not applicable as none of the Proposed Disposal involves any issuance of consideration shares.
+This is not applicable as the Proposed Disposal does not involve any issuance of consideration shares.

 This is not applicable as the Company is not a mineral, oil and gas company.